Valentines Day 2022 is just around the corner.

 Type A and B

-I'm really excited to be back in the new year with another seasonal DIY project!
 I have created some clever little valentines using gorgeous Carte Fini crepe paper and blown-out chicken eggs.
 (Remember these woodland ornaments?)
 This time I'm using two eggs, nestled together to form perfect little three-dimensional hearts, covered in Valentine's Day-hued papers.
 There is no better time of year to surround yourself in the array of pinks, corals and reds that Carte Fini offers.
 I used so many, because I can't get enough.

 TYPE C and D